Cross-MPI: Cross-scale Stereo for Image Super-Resolution using Multiplane Images: Experiments

 \subsection{Datasets}

-The first type of data is the digital synthesized cross-scale data where the LR images are generated by bicubic downsampling.
-We use {\bf RealEstate10K}~\cite{zhou2018stereo} dataset to generate cross-scale data for training (59637 sequences) and testing (6546 test sequences).
+The first type of data is the digitally synthesized cross-scale data where the LR images are generated by bicubic downsampling.
+We use the {\bf RealEstate10K}~\cite{zhou2018stereo} dataset to generate cross-scale data for training (59,637 sequences) and testing (6,546 test sequences).
 We obtain the LR images through bicubic downsampling (8$\times$).
-And the second type of data is the optical zoomed cross-scale data where the HR reference images are generated by optical zoom.
-Specifically, we collect a {\bf Optical Zoom-in dataset} with a motorized zoom camera for training and testing, and a {\bf Cross-Scale Stereo dataset} collected by a real cross-scale stereo camera setup.
-In the optical zoom-in dataset, we collected 15 scenes while each scene contains 30 to 60 content-matched image pairs (with resolution difference about $10\times$) along with their camera parameters and poses, which are further divided into a train set (13 scenes) and a test set (2 scenes).
-In the cross-scale stereo dataset, we obtained a set of stereo pairs with focal length ``16mm-135mm'' from different views of the scene, introducing not only resolution gaps but also parallaxes between stereo pairs.
-More details of the camera configurations and calibration procedures can be found in the supplementary.
+The second type of data is the optical zoom cross-scale data where the HR reference images are generated by optical zoom.
+Specifically, we collect an {\bf optical zoom-in dataset} with a motorized zoom camera for training and testing and a {\bf cross-scale stereo sequence} collected by a real cross-scale stereo camera setup.
+In the optical zoom-in dataset, we collected 15 scenes, while each scene contained 30 to 60 content-matched image pairs (with a resolution difference of approximately $10\times$) along with their camera parameters and poses, which were further divided into a training set (13 scenes) and a test set (2 scenes).
+In the cross-scale stereo dataset, we obtained a set of stereo pairs with focal length ``16 mm-135 mm'' from different views of the scene, introducing not only resolution gaps but also parallaxes between stereo pairs.
+More details of the camera configurations and calibration procedures can be found in the supplement.